AdobeDocs/analytics.en/help/export/data-warehouse/create-request/dw-request-report-destinations.md

    1. In the [!UICONTROL **Location properties**] section, specify information specific to the account type of your location account.

-      For configuration instructions, expand the section below that corresponds to the account type that you selected previously.
+      For configuration instructions, expand the section below that corresponds to the [!UICONTROL **Account type**] that you selected previously.

       +++Amazon S3